 The documentary portrayed the tragedy in a respectful manner and showed how it affected the families.
-You can genuinely see how impactful this tragedy was to the girls families and the community around them.
-I found this interesting to learn about.
+You can genuinely see how impactfull this tragedy was to the girls families and the community around them.

-However the animation and sound direction is what I have negative opinions about.
+However the animation and sound direction are what I have negative opinions about.
 The character animation is awkward and the designs are quite dated.
 I also have to say that voice acting was also awkward and the quality of the audio was jarring.
-Perhaps the quality of the audio and voice acting is just a product of the time, and it must have seemed decent, but I'll never know as I wasn't there nor know anyone who would be there to judge on it's decency or not.
+Perhaps the quality of the audio and voice acting is just a product of the time and it must have seemed decent, but I'll never know.

-Perhaps these negative opinions on the animation and voice acting is because I am biased towards the more modern side of things.
-So take that with a grain of salt because I am not used to the older style of anime.
+Maybe these negative opinions on the animation and voice acting is because I'm biased towards the more modern side of things.
+So take that with a grain of salt because I'm not used to the older style of anime.

 Overall, I'm not quite sure whether to recommend this or not.
-If you can get past the audio quality and animation quality, perhaps this would be an informative and interesting documentary.
+If you can get past the audio quality and animation quality, this might be an informative and interesting documentary for you.
 If you cannot get used to it, I wouldn't recommend watching this as the documentary and animation portions are about equal to each other in terms of run length.